serenity-js/serenity-js-mocha-template/README.md

 Have feedback?
 Let me know on Twitter: [@JanMolak](https://twitter.com/JanMolak)

-If you'd like to chat with fellow users of Serenity/JS, join us on [Gitter Chat](https://gitter.im/serenity-js/Lobby).
+If you'd like to chat with fellow Serenity/JS users, join us on [Gitter Chat](https://gitter.im/serenity-js/Lobby).

 And if Serenity/JS has made your life a little bit easier, please consider [sponsoring its ongoing development](https://github.com/sponsors/serenity-js) 🙇